 These factors include but are not limited to the following:

 - The income of the non-custodial parent;

-- Fees for the center that takes care of the child throughout the day such as a daycare;
+- Fees for the center that takes care of the minor throughout the day such as a daycare;

 - The child’s normal expenses;

 - Health expenses such as medical insurance expenses; and

 - The benefits that the child is receiving such as social security.